SteveSmith16384/MultiplayerPlatformer/readme.txt

 GAME MODES
 Normal - Players get points for being the first to get to the end of the level.
 Race to the Death - The camera view follows the right-most player.
 Any players that are caught by the edge of the screen are elimiated.
 The last player standing is the winner.
+Testing - Maps that are still being developed

 CREATING MAPS